mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 {% endhighlight %}

 <br>
-Modifying `.bashrc` of other environment processing element was pointless.
-As I mentioned, Jenkins usually connects to the service via non-interactive shell, so neither `/etc/profile` nor `/etc/bash.bashrc` configurations have any effect.
+Modifying `.bashrc` of environment processing element was pointless.
+As I mentioned, Jenkins usually connects to the service via non-interactive shell, so neither `/etc/profile` nor `/etc/bash.bashrc` configurations would have any effect.
 To make it work two things need to be done:

 1. change main Jenkins shell to bash (this will activate `source` command)
 2. make conda binaries to be visible for jenkins user shell from the pipeline

 To activate `source` command we need to switch to Bourne-again shell (bash) as default shell.
-Go to __Manage Jenkins -> Configure System -> Shell -> Shell executable__, and input `/bin/bash` into the form.
+Go to __Manage Jenkins -> Configure System -> Shell -> Shell executable__ (or [http://localhost:8080/configure](http://localhost:8080/configure)), and input `/bin/bash` into the form.
 Save changes.

-One thing is done.
+![jenkins-shell][jenkins_shell]

 Still, we have to expose miniconda binaries to the non-login Jenkins profile.
 Declarative Pipelines support an environment directive, which allows to define environmental variables.
 Environment directive used in the top-level pipeline block will apply to all steps within the Pipeline (see: [Jenkins documentation](https://jenkins.io/doc/book/pipeline/syntax/#environment)).
 We will use it to modify PATH variable.